FHeNuS/burpless/README.md

 # burpless
-An facilitated way to BDD and UI Testing.
+A facilitated way to BDD and UI Testing.
 No burp!